 +What happens if I submit a transaction on a business day, but the effective date (Due Date) falls on a weekend or holiday?

 The bank will move the effective date to the next business day following the weekend or holiday.
 It is important that you consider weekends and holidays when determining your effective date so as not to cause your transactions to post later than you desire.
 Example: If your effective date is typically the 1st of the month for payroll transactions, and the 1st of the month falls on a Saturday, you will likely want to change the effective date to the 30th or 31st of the previous month.
 Then submit the transactions a day or two sooner, accordingly.
 In this example, failing to consider that the 1st falls on a Saturday would result in the effective date being moved forward to the next business day, the 3rd.

 +How do I stay informed of changes that may affect processing my ACH file?

 As part of your ACH Agreement with First Citizens, you are required to stay abreast of industry changes.
 We recommend you become a member of your local ACH Regional Association (East Pay on the east coast) or reference www.nacha.org1

 for ACH rules changes.
-Often when changes occur that significantly affect your ability to originate your ACH file (Automatic Drafts, Taxes etc.), a notice will be posted on BOB Advantage.
+Often when changes occur that significantly affect your ability to originate your ACH file (payroll, taxes etc.), a notice will be posted on our BOB Advantage website.

 Normal bank approval applies.